Bankruptcy and its effect on tax debt are often misunderstood.

 That’s not to say discharging tax debt with bankruptcy is easy or automatic.
 Not by a long shot.
 This guide will look at the criteria used to determine whether you can discharge tax debt by filing for bankruptcy.
 Plus, take a closer look at the bankruptcy options as well as alternatives that may better suit your situation.

 Disclaimer: This is a disclaimer you need to read

 To say that bankruptcy law is complex is an understatement.
 Combine bankruptcy law with tax law and you have yourself a legal Molotov cocktail.
-Although it is smart to educate yourself in both tax law and bankruptcy law, it isn’t smart to try to discharge tax debt with a bankruptcy by yourself.
-Do yourself a favor and hire a bankruptcy lawyer.
-It is too easy to make expensive mistakes, particularly when you’re also dealing with the IRS.
-If you can’t afford a tax attorney, then you probably qualify for tax relief program.
+Although it is smart to educate yourself in both tax law and bankruptcy law, it isn’t smart to try and discharge tax debt with a bankruptcy alone.

 The IRS routinely assesses taxes on unfiled returns.
 If this happens to you, your tax assessment must occur at least 240 days prior to filing for bankruptcy.
 If the 240th day prior to the bankruptcy petition falls on a Saturday, Sunday, or legal holiday, then the relevant period is extended back to the prior business day.